tengwenxuan/bouncy-blast/README.md

 2. Navigate to the project directory:
    ```
-   cd demo-page
+   cd bouncy-blast
    ```

-3. Open `index.html` in your web browser to view the demo page.
+3. Open `index.html` in your web browser to view the game page.

 ## Usage